SSSohn/GeoInteractNet/README.md

 # GeoInteractNet
 Official Dataset and Code for "Harnessing Fourier Isovists and Geodesic Interaction for Long-Term Crowd Flow Prediction".

+The raw image data for the environments, initial agent locations, and goal distances can be found in the `Raw Data/` folder.

-The dataset and code will be released upon publication in the proceedings.
+The processed dataset and code will be released upon publication in the proceedings.